uc-berkeley-w215/fall2022/schedule/week-04.md

 ### Assignments due

 Complete the IRB training by following the instructions here: [https://cphs.berkeley.edu/training.html](https://cphs.berkeley.edu/training.html).
-Make sure that you complete the training "*Group 2: Social and Behavioral Research Investigators*".
+Make sure that you only complete the training "*Group 2: Social and Behavioral Research Investigators*" which has 17 parts.
 Please upload the training certificate in the slot "*Assignment 4*" in the Digital Campus.

 Complete breakout group mini-project proposal from Week 3.
 You and your group should prepare a small set of slides to present the results of your discussion.
 You don't need to submit your slides.